 Join the Woodland Trust

 By becoming a Woodland Trust member you will be helping to protect the UK's woods and trees, and you’ll also get an identification guide to trees and shrubs.

 English oak, Quercus robur

-English oak is a common tree with rough bark and a broad crown.
+English oak (Quercus robur) is a common tree with rough bark and a broad crown.
 It bears inconspicuous flowers in spring, followed by acorns in autumn.
 English oak attracts a huge range of wildlife, from tiny leaf miners and moths that feast on its foliage, to wild boar that eat its acorns in autumn.

 Look out for: a spreading crown, round-lobed leaves with a short leaf stalk (petiole), loose, dangling catkins in spring and acorns in autumn.
 Height: 40m.

 Ash, Fraxinus excelsior